moralesalberto/cocoa_drawing_with_a_controller/README.md

 ```

 Now if everything is working for you, you should have a blue filled ball inside of your window.
 Next step will
-to make the ball bounce around the window.
+be to make the ball bounce around the window.